ashleyfletcher76/42_transcendence/docs/API_User_Service.md

 ## Summary:

-The User Service is responsible for handling user-related data and functionality, such as registration and managing user profiles.
-The service manages the storage, retrieval, and modification of user information in a centralized manner.
-This service does not handle authentication but requires valid JWT tokens for protected routes.
+The User Service handles user-related operations such as registration and profile management, managing storage, retrieval, and updates to user data.
+This service does not manage authentication but requires valid JWT tokens for access to protected routes.

+Each microservice has its dedicated PostgreSQL database, with the User Service connecting to its user-db container for user data management.
+This architecture enables isolated data storage, improving both security and scalability.

-Note: All endpoints require HTTPS for secure communication.
-In development, if using self-signed certificates, you may need to disable certificate verification when testing with tools like curl.
+Note: While internal communication occurs over HTTP, NGINX ensures that all external requests use HTTPS, securing client interactions.
+During development with self-signed certificates, you may need to disable certificate verification when using tools like curl.

 ## HTTP Endpoints
 1. User Registration